-Best Front-facing Camera
+Best Selfie Camera on a Phone

 Best Non-Samsung

-Google Pixel/Pixel XL
+Google Pixel 2/Pixel 2 XL

-I've been using the Pixel and Pixel XL to take snaps of me and my pals for the past few weeks.
-Its 8MP front-facing camera is a phenomenal performer, though it only shoots at an aperture of f/2.4.
-It also doesn't have as many extra feature offerings as Samsung's smartphones, though you can download a third-party app like the BestMe Selfie Camera to have some fun with your friends.

 Best Budget

-Huawei is particularly keen on boasting about its selfie capabilities — and for good reason.
-The Honor 8 is an entry-level smartphone with an 8MP front-facing camera.
-It shoots at an aperture of f/2.4 and comes bundled with features like the "Perfect selfie," which stores your customized beauty settings.
+OnePlus has upped its game in 2017, and the OnePlus 5 includes a 16-megapixel sensor capable of capturing some of the sharpest selfies around, behind a bright f/2.0 lens.
+OnePlus's excellent electronic image stabilization works with the front camera too, so videos with the front-facer should be free from camera shake.

+While we're in between phones for OnePlus right now, with the impending launch of the OnePlus 5T, we can expect the new model to feature a selfie camera that's at least as good as its predecessor.

-Bottom line: If you don't want to pay full price for a premium phone, but you still want a worthy selfie-snapping sensor, the Honor 8 is a worth considering.
+Bottom line: If you don't want to pay full price for a premium phone, but you still want a worthy selfie-snapping sensor, the OnePlus 5 is more than up to the task.

-One more thing: The Honor 8 also has dual 12-megapixel rear-facing cameras on the back, so you won't be compromising your main camera performance either.
+One more thing: You may want to hold out and pick up the OnePlus 5T when that launches.

 Conclusion